 University of Malta

 Antonios Liapis is a Lecturer at the University of Malta.
 He has organized numerous workshops at FDG, AIIDE and ICCC.
-He is the General Chair of EvoMusArt conference (2018-2019) and the Games and Learning Alliance conference (2019); he has served as local chair (2016) and demonstrations chair (2019) at the Computational Intelligence and Games conference.
-He is currently an Associate Editor of the IEEE Transactions on Games and a chapter author for the book “Procedural Content Generation in Games”.
+He has served as the General Chair of EvoMusArt conference (2018-2019) and the Games and Learning Alliance conference (2019); he has served as local chair (2016) and demonstrations chair (2019) at the Computational Intelligence and Games conference.
+He is a chapter author for the book "Procedural Content Generation in Games" and the book "The Art of Artificial Evolution".
 His research interests include the mixed-initiative design of game content, procedural content generation, digital aesthetics and human-computer interaction.
 He has received several awards for his research contributions and reviewing effort.

 Georgios N. Yannakakis